Keerthi-Vasan-Adhithan/PCA-Matrix-summation-with-a-2D-grid-and-2D-blocks.-Adapt-it-to-integer-matrix-addition.-/README.md

 Sum matrix on GPU2D : 0.012146 sec.
 ```

 ## Result:

-Integer Matrix summation with a 2D-grid and 2D-blocks is performed and the best execution configuration is found successfully.
+The matrix summation with a 2D grid and 2D block configuration was executed successfully.